adicu/adicu.github.com-dep/README.md

 ------------
 1. Ruby - Jekyll requires the ruby language.
 If you've got a Mac, you've most likely already got Ruby.
 If you open up the terminal application, and run the command `ruby --version` you can confirm this.
 Your Ruby version should begin with 1.9.3 or 2.0.0.
 If you've got that, you're all set.
 Skip to step #2.
 Otherwise, follow these [instructions](https://www.ruby-lang.org/en/downloads/) to install Ruby.

 2. Bundler - Bundler is a package manager that makes versioning Ruby software like Jekyll a heck of a lot easier and is highly recommended if you're going to be building GitHub Pages sites locally.
-If you don't already have Bunder installed, you can install it by running the command `gem install bundler`.
+If you don't already have Bunder installed, you can install it by running the command `gem install bundler` (use `sudo gem install bundler` if you get permission errors).

 3. Jekyll - The main event.
-Simply run the command, `bundle install` and you're good to go.
+Simply run the command, `bundle install` and you're good to go (use `sudo bundle install` if you get permission errors).

 4. Grunt - run `npm install` and then `grunt` to concatenate and compile LESS.
 Use `grunt watch` to automatically update CSS files.